LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

    duration(3600)
    // => 1:00:00

-Once an object has been created as a duration type, duration calculations and accessors may then be used.
+Once an object has been created as a :type:`duration` type, duration calculations and accessors may then be used.
 Durations are especially useful for calculating lengths of time under 24 hours, although they can be utilized for any lengths of time.
 Durations are based on start and end date/time objects.
 These start and end date/times are either specified when creating the duration or the current date/time is used as the start date/time while the end date/time is calculated based on the specified length for the duration.

 .. type:: duration
 .. method:: duration(time::string)